azizurice/DevOpsTools/README.md

 ## MongoDB
- [How to install MongoDB on Ubuntu 20.04](https://linuxhint.com/install_mongodb_ubuntu_20_04/) in an easy way.
+ [Install MongoDB on Ubuntu 20.04](https://linuxhint.com/install_mongodb_ubuntu_20_04/) in an easy way.
 It may not install up-to-date version.
 To install the latest comunity edition on your preferred platform using your preferred package manager, please follow the link below:
  [Install MongoDB Community Edition](https://docs.mongodb.com/manual/administration/install-community/)